unicode-org/cldr/docs/ldml/tr35-general.md

 <ellipsis type="final">{0}…</ellipsis>
 ```

 There are alternatives for cases where the breaks are on a word boundary, where some languages include a space.
-For example, such as case would be:
+For example, such a case would be:

 ```xml
 <ellipsis type="word-initial">… {0}</ellipsis>